Home > Big C Research > Our research panel & review process

 Dr Leo Alexandre

-Consultant Clinical Associate Professor in Translational Medicine (Norwich Medical School, University of East Anglia) and Honorary Gastroenterology Consultant (Norfolk and Norwich University Hospitals NHS Foundation Trust)
+Consultant Clinical Associate Professor in Translational Medicine (Norwich Medical School, UEA) and Honorary Gastroenterology Consultant (Norfolk and Norwich University Hospitals NHS Foundation Trust)

 Close up of Big C's Chair of Trustees, Dylan Edwards